Southwest Chicken Salad Bowl (Healthy, High Protein & Easy Meal Prep Recipe)

 Avocado

-Loaded with heart-healthy fats and potassium.
+• Packed with heart-healthy monounsaturated fats

 Corn